Parisa: Career

 In the early 1970s, Parisa trained intensely with vocal master Mahmud Karimi at the Honarestan-e Musiqi-ye Meli (National Music Academy) and occasionally performed at the Ministry of Culture's Rudaki Hall.
 Fulbright scholar of Iranian music Lloyd Miller was also studying with master Karimi in the men's vocal class at the Music Academy.
 One day master Karimi invited Miller to visit the women's class.
 Miller was stunned by Parisa's excellent verbal skills and decided to do everything possible to help her rise to the top of the Tehran music scene.
 As a music writer in most publications in Tehran, Miller began to continually praise everything about Parisa, while he was also writing relatively negative reviews about some of the westernized pop-oriented concerts presented by the Ministry of Culture at Rudaki Hall.
-Miller was the PR person for the Center for Preservation and Propagation of Iranian Music, directed by grand master Daryush Safvat.
+Miller was the PR person for the Center for Preservation and Propagation of Iranian Music, directed by grand master Dariush Safvat.

 Since Parisa was funded by a scholarship from the Ministry of Culture, she could not be a member of the NIRT Center until she worked off her scholarship by performing for the Ministry.
 This situation saddened Miller, but one day was invited to Rudaki Hall for a meeting with an official from the Ministry.
 At the conference, Miller was asked what it would take to stop writing scathing negative articles about the Ministry for their "inappropriate modern and pop music efforts".
-According to him, if the Ministry would "allow Parisa to join the Center's cadre of rising young masers of totally traditional music," he would "only write about the good concerts at the Ministry like western classical music or other harmless efforts."
+According to him, if the Ministry would "allow Parisa to join the Center's cadre of rising young masters of totally traditional music," he would "only write about the good concerts at the Ministry like western classical music or other harmless efforts."
 The next day when Miller went to the Center he was shocked to see Parisa sitting waiting for an interview with master Safvat.
 She was consequently immediately accepted and began her career as one of Iran's foremost vocalists.